beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 This is the changelog **since version 2314**.

 # Caveats
-These are the entries which may require special attention when migrating: (none so far)
+These are the entries which may require special attention when migrating:
+* some animations are now multi-threaded.
+It shouldn't cause desyncs, but an `AnimationMT` springsetting has been provided to disable it, just in case.
+See below.

 # Features
 * added a new optional boolean parameter to `Spring.GetUnitHeading`, default false.
 If true, the value returned is in radians instead of the TA 16-bit angular unit.